 Submitted by: Dan from Chicago, IL

-Preheat the oven to 325 degrees F. Find something heavy and oven-proof (like a cast-iron pan) you can use to weigh down your second loaf pan.
+- Preheat the oven to 325 degrees Fahrenheit.
+Find something heavy and oven-proof (like a cast-iron pan) you can use to weigh down your second loaf pan.